The Zimmer Program for partially hyperbolic actions: Outline of the arguments

-Section 10 introduces the notion of leafwise homogeneous topological Anosov actions and their classification in Theorem \ref{thm:technical}.
-This is a vast generalization of the work by Spatzier and Vinhage \cite{Spatzier-Vinhage}.
-The key idea for the proof is that we have a natural transitive action of an infinite dimensional topological group, a free product of the groups defining the homogeneous structures on the coarse Lyapunov leaves.
+HAPHAs are a vast generalization of {\it topological Anosov actions} introduced in the work by Spatzier and Vinhage \cite[Definition 14.4]{Spatzier-Vinhage}.
+The key idea for the proof of the central global classification result in Theorem \ref{thm:technical} is that we have a natural transitive action of an infinite dimensional topological group, a free product of the groups defining the homogeneous structures on the coarse Lyapunov leaves.
 We show that this transitive action actually factors through a finite dimensional Lie group.

-We think of elements fixing a given point $p$ as a cycle and need to show that they are independent of $p$.
-When the cycles belong to coarse Lyapunov spaces coming from opposite Lyapunov functionals, this is done in Section 10.
+We think of elements fixing a given point $p$ as cycles and need to show that they are independent of $p$.
+When the cycles belong to coarse Lyapunov spaces coming from opposite Lyapunov functionals, this is done at the end of Section \ref{sec:top-anosov}.

-The general case is done in Section 11, through a careful study of various special types of cycles, in particular geometric commutators which correspond to taking Lie brackets in a Lie algebra.
-One main point to remember here is that we do not have the necessary regularity to take brackets of vector fields as our objects are only\holder.
+The other key case is handled in Section \ref{sec:fibers}, through a careful study of the so-called geometric commutators which correspond to taking Lie brackets in a Lie algebra.
+One main point to remember here is that we do not have the necessary regularity to take brackets of vector fields as our objects are only topological.

 One key lemma is Lemma \ref{eq:cocycle-like-bb} which shows that geometric commutators satisfy a cocycle like property with a polynomial correction term where the latter is independent of the base point.
 This is crucial for proving that the cycles are constant in the base point.